Maxim gun: Background

-In 1890, another American inventor, John Browning, designed much lighter and more portable, air-cooled, gas operated machine gun and offered it to the Colt's Manufacturing Company.
+In 1890, another American inventor, John Browning, designed a lighter and more portable, air-cooled, gas operated machine gun and offered it to the Colt's Manufacturing Company.
 The gun itself weighted only 40 pounds (18 kg), but it also required a tripod of the similar weight to be fired.
 It entered the mass production as the Colt-Browning M1895 (Potato Digger), and was adopted by the US navy in 1895.

 In 1895, in response to the interest shown in the Colt-Browning M1895 in the U.S. machine gun trials, Hiram Maxim introduced his own air-cooled Extra Light gun.
 (Note: Weighing only 27 lb alone and 44.5 lb complete with tripod.)
 It was the first air-cooled Maxim gun, and the first with the mainspring inside the receiver casing.
 At the time, it was the lightest machine gun in the world and the only complete machine gun that could be carried by one man.

 Maxim hoped that cavalry units would appreciate the Extra Light gun for “hit and run” raids, for its light weight.
 Indeed, the U.S. trials Board commented quite favorably on its portability.
 However, as the air-cooling mechanics was not very well understood at the time, the thick brass jacket that covered the barrel had only four cooling holes in its bottom, and the gun overheated very quickly.
 Maxim himself estimated that no more than 400 rounds could be fired from it at one time, before a pause for cooling had to be made.